change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.

-> ## Slashes
+## Slashes

->
-> Notice that there are two meanings for the `/` character.
+Notice that there are two meanings for the `/` character.
-> When it appears at the front of a file or directory name,
-> it refers to the root directory.
-When it appears *inside* a name,
-> it's just a separator.
+When it appears at the front of a file or directory name, it refers to the root directory.
+When it appears *inside* a name, it's just a separator.
-{: .callout}

 Underneath `/Users`,
 we find one directory for each user with an account on Nelle's machine,